 2. Ask questions, address any concerns, and offer advice about

 how your baby is:

 Feeding.
 Newborns should

-and again at the end.
+through a feeding and again at the end.

 Peeing and pooping.
 Newborns should have about six wet diapers

 a day.
 The number of poopy diapers varies, but most newborns have 3 or 4 soft bowel